Abruptive/Airtable-To-Firestore/README.md

 Organizing data in Firestore is a challenging task.
 So we created a simple library that helps you push data from Airtable to Google Firestore.

 ## Guide
-1. Run `npm install` in the project root.
+1. Download the project and run `npm install` in the project root.
 2. Create and enter your Airtable API key and Firestore credentials in the .env file.
 See the example .env file below.
 3. Run `npm run push <AIRTABLE_BASE_ID> <AIRTABLE_TABLE> <FIREBASE_COLLECTION>` in your console, but replace them with the Airtable table name and the Firestore collection name.
 For example: npm run push Cars cars
 4. That's it!
 Your data will now be pushed to Firestore.